xueliangGit/html-disable-cache/ENREADME.md

 ````
 node HDC.js
 ````
+---

+##### update

+ >0.3.0 @ HDC 2019-12-20 update
+ >
+ >
+ >
+ >1.
+Add the function 'injectcode' that can inject code`
+ >2.
+Modify that if the 'preload' attribute exists in the page, the processed JS / CSS will be synchronized to process the suffix of the loaded content; avoid loading the same resource twice.
+ >
+ >
+ >
  >0.2.5 @HDC 2019-3-18  Update
+ >
  >1.
 Optimize loading to avoid dependencies and fail to execute JS in the correct order;
  >
  >0.2.0@HDC 2019-2-19 Update
-> 1. Optimizing errors and avoiding duplication of uniform documents;
+ >1.
+Optimizing errors and avoiding duplication of uniform documents;
-> 2. Optimizing loading code <br>
+ >2.
+Optimizing loading code <br>
  >
-> 0.1.7@HDC 2019-2-17 Update
+ >0.1.7@HDC 2019-2-17 Update
+ >
-> 1. Adjust loading js; restore JS to its original position after loading; for example, in head; in head after loading; in div with ID after loading, in body; so that HTML developers will not be confused when looking for JS location.
+ >1.
+Adjust loading js; restore JS to its original position after loading; for example, in head; in head after loading; in div with ID after loading, in body; so that HTML developers will not be confused when looking for JS location.

 ><br>The main ideas of this tool are:<br><br>
 When loading static resources,